KazaiMazai/Crocodil/README.md

 ## How Does It Work

-Crocodil provides a workaround to silence the Swift 6 concurrency warning by using `nonisolated(unsafe)` and syncronizes access to the variable via dedicated concurrent queue which makes access to the shared vaiable actually safe.
+Crocodil provides a workaround to silence the Swift 6 concurrency warning by using `nonisolated(unsafe)` and syncronizes access to the variable via dedicated concurrent queue which makes access to the shared variable actually safe.
-Crocodil is designed in a way to make it impossible to access the variables directly in any unsafe way.
+Crocodil is designed in a way to make it impossible to access or mutate the global var directly in any unsafe way.

 > [!WARNING]